Instant Pot Filipino Chicken Adobo

 It’s quite simple really.
 I marinate the chicken overnight to ensure it absorbs all the flavor.
 I even bruise or poke the chicken in parts so the marinade is fully incorporated.

-If you don’t fancy browning the chicken I suggest using chicken without skin – I brown so it’s not too greasy and for extra flavor but it’s a matter of preference.
+If you don’t fancy browning the chicken, I suggest using chicken without skin – I brown it so it’s not too greasy, and for extra flavor, but it’s a matter of preference.
 I suggest using darker meat as that’s what we use for traditional adobo and I think better because it’s more flavorful, but who knows – I may try chicken breasts next time, too!
 And certainly, don’t forget the rice!

 Yield: 6-8 Servings